Greater Chimgan: Climate and seasons

 Climatic conditions in Chimgan are determined by the mountainous part of the Ugam-Chatkal National Nature Park.
 The climate is continental; there are seasonal and daily fluctuations.
 During the day it is warm, the evenings are cool.
 Spring comes in April in the mid-mountains; in the high mountains there is snow and cold until midsummer.
 The highest temperature is in June–July and early-August.
 Mean daily temperature of the warmest month (July) fluctuates from 20 to 35 degrees Celsius.
 Average annual precipitation is 650 mm.
 Heavy snowfall is in winter, which allows skiing and snowboarding.
 Snow cover lasts for 4–5 months.
 The frost period lasts about 130 days.

 Accessibility

 Chimgan is located 60 km from Gazalkent regional centre and 40 km from Hojikent railway station.
 The closest airport having international and local importance is in Tashkent, 100 km away.
 A new expressway from Tashkent to Hojikent is paved with high-quality pavement; in some places there is artificial illumination.
 Chimgan is further reachable from Gazalkent by public bus (50 min).
 There are bus routes Chimgan-Gazalkent (time of departure is 6:30 and 13:30) and Gazalkent-Chimgan (10:30 and 14:30).
 Private cars including taxis can also be used to get there.
 The road is accessible any time of the year, but in spring there can be limitations because of landslides and mudflows.
 In winter avalanches make the route dangerous.
 Alternative means of transportation are helicopters (but their use is limited).

+Climbing routes

+The most popular route among tourists is the Western Ridge route.
+The route starts in the Aksai gorge, or from the road nearby, and then along one of several buttresses there is a rather steep climb to the trail.
+After the initial climb, there follows an almost horizontal section of the path with minimal gradient.
+From a height of 2600-2700 meters the slope becomes steep; just above the 3000-meter mark there is a grotto with memorial plaques.
+Next to the grotto is the “gendarme” - a rocky area. the passage of which is only possible by traverse.
+In winter, the climb along the Central Couloir is popular; the route has a winter grade I/II.
+To complete the route, special equipment is required: crampons and ice axes.
+The simplest tourist routes (albeit requiring quite a bit of time) are the routes along the eastern ridge (entry from Gulkam, Mazarsay and the Komsomolets pass) and along the southern ridge (Beldersay - Kumbel pass - Takhta pass).

+According to the (UIAA) Classifier of routes to mountain peaks, there are 15 categorical routes to the top of Greater Chimgan, in addition, 3 traverse routes passing through the top of Greater Chimgan.